aviadr1/learn-python/docs/_build/03_flow_control/exercise/questions.md

+# IMPORTANT

+this is an incredibly crucial lesson. and requirs A LOT of excersizes to really get the hang of. please do all the excersizes, and if you found them challenging, keep doing more excersizes and even doing the same excersizes again and again until you can reliably solve them easily.

+### Where to find more excercises?

-# For more exercizes on loops, see this link:
+For more exercizes on loops, see this [link](https://bit.ly/aviad-python-loops) which contains 44 exercises with solutions:

-* [Python conditional statements and loops [44 exercises with solution]](bit.ly/aviad-python-loops)
+# for loops

-# iterating over a word list with a `for` loop
+### iterating over a word list with a `for` loop
 Here's a line from [some old movie](https://www.youtube.com/watch?v=ZtYU87QNjPw)
 ```python
 quote = "Strange women lying in ponds, distributing swords, is no basis for a system of government!"